 More restaurants being added weekly.
 Please check back soon.

-The restaurants of the Marriott Grand Hotel at Point Clear uphold the Grand's reputation for excellence.
+The opinions expressed here are those of William Bruce alone.
+You may contact him at (251) 990-5934 or [email protected] The restaurants of the Marriott Grand Hotel at Point Clear uphold the Grand's reputation for excellence.
 What more can you say?
 Link.
 Don't let the shabby exterior fool you.
 This is one of the area's top restaurants.
 The Wash House is a popular, highly recommended, upscale restaurant (with prices to match) located a mile south of the Grand Hotel in Point Clear.
 The menu contains some "to kill for" entrees.
 Reservations suggested, especially on weekends.
 Link.

 OK, you got me on this one!
 Battles Warf Mini Mart is not really a restaurant.
 But their small deli builds the best Hot Dog this side of the Mississippi.
 Located in the Battles Warf area between Fairhope and Point Clear, it's owned by the same folks who operate Buck's Diner in Fairhope.